 According to the latest available data in the NACS’ 2014 SOI report, the c-store industry’s average shrink rate for 2013 was 1.05% of merchandise sales.
 The annual National Retail Federation/University of Florida National Retail Security Survey also helps the c-store industry, and other retail segments, understand shrink and its causes.

-What Caused Retail Shrink in 2014:
+What Caused Retail Shrink?

 - Shoplifting – 38%